-The 5,000 sq ft residence is located at 21680 Woodland Road, within walking distance to campus and comfortably sleeps 5 students in 5 separate bedrooms.
+The 5,000 sq ft residence is located at 21680 Woodland Road, within walking distance to campus and comfortably sleeps five students in five separate bedrooms.
 The Sustainability Demonstration House provides students with the opportunity to become involved in a demonstration of sustainable living within the community of Houghton.
 Residents of the house are encouraged to recycle and compost, while exercising good habits of sustainability by being mindful of power and water consumption.
 Residents will work side by side with the Alternative Energy Enterprise to showcase that sustainability can be extraordinarily successful, even in Houghton’s harsh climate.
 For additional information, visit the SDH website.

 This is a two story house with an additional basement.
 The main entrance to the house is on the first floor.
 From the main entrance, a bedroom and an office or small bedroom are on the left.
 The larger bedroom includes a private bathroom.
 There is an additional bathroom in the hallway opposite the office/small bedroom.
 The living room is directly off of the main entrance.
 The kitchen, dining room, utility room, and a bedroom with a bathroom is to the right of the main entrance.
 Also to the right of the main entrance are stairs to the "walk out" basement which has the boiler room, storage, a bathroom and a large recreation room.

 Stairs to the second floor are to the left of the main entrance in the hallway.
 There are three bedrooms and two bathrooms on the second floor.

 Semester rates for July 1, 2021 through June 30, 2022are as follows: